dandelion/dandelion.github.io/dandelion/ref/thymeleaf/assets.md

 The minimal usage of this dialect is

     <html ddl:assets-stack="enabled">
+       ...
     </html>

-It's needed if you don't use another attribute of this dialect.
+It's needed if you don't use another attribute of this dialect.**Préciser**

 <br />